true-async/php-true-async-rfc/basic.md

 ├── socketListen (Scope) <- rootScope
 │   │
 │   ├── connectionHandler (Scope) <- request scope1
-│   │   └── connectionLimiter (Coroutine)
+│   │   └── connectionLimiter (Coroutine) <- $limiterScope
-│   │   └── connectionChecker (Coroutine)
+│   │   └── connectionChecker (Coroutine) <- $limiterScope
 │   │
 │   ├── connectionHandler (Scope) <- request scope2
-│   │   └── connectionLimiter (Coroutine)
+│   │   └── connectionLimiter (Coroutine) <- $limiterScope
-│   │   └── connectionChecker (Coroutine)
+│   │   └── connectionChecker (Coroutine) <- $limiterScope
 │   │
 ```

 The `connectionHandler` doesn't worry if the lifetimes of the `connectionLimiter` or `connectionChecker`
 coroutines exceed the lifetime of the main coroutine handling the request,
-because it is guaranteed to call `$scope->cancel()` when the main coroutine finishes.
+because it is guaranteed to call `$limiterScope->cancel()` when the main coroutine finishes.

+`$limiterScope` is used to explicitly define a group of coroutines
+that should be cancelled when the request is completed.
+This approach minimizes errors.

 On the other hand, if the server receives a shutdown signal,
 all child `Scopes` will be cancelled because the main `Scope` will be cancelled as well.